aragon/sdk/README.md

   });
 ```

-Now lets run the program in out console We should see the information related to
+Now run the program, in out console we should see the information related to the
-the AA Multisig
+AA Multisig

 ```typescript
 {